idea4good/GuiLite/README.md

 - [Thanks](#Thanks)
 ***
 ## What is GuiLite?
-- GuiLite has 5000 lines of C++ code, providing **UI framework for all platforms**, could run on iOS, Android, GNU/Linux, Windows, macOS and **all ARM Linux** IOT platforms.
+- GuiLite, a tiny and light framework, has only 5000 lines of C++ code, supporting **all computing platforms**.
+It could run on iOS, Android, GNU/Linux, Windows, macOS and **all ARM Linux** IOT platforms.
-- GuiLite is OS independent, even could run on any kind of **MCU without OS**.
+- GuiLite is without reference to OS, it even could run on any kind of **MCU without OS**.
-- GuiLite is a embedded UI framework.
-It can work with Qt/MFC/UWP/XCode, which means you can get not only GuiLite features but also iOS/Android/macOS/Qt/MFC/UWP features as well.
+- GuiLite is a embedded framework.
+It can work with another UI framework such as Qt/MFC/UWP/XCode, which also means that you can get not only GuiLite features but also iOS/Android/macOS/Qt/MFC/UWP features on your project.
 - GuiLite can work with other languages(e.g. Swift, Java, C#).

-- ⚠️We never encourage people accept GuiLite, but want people understand UI itself.
+- ⚠️We never encourage people accept GuiLite totally and uncritically, but want people master principles of UI itself.
 - ⚙️We hope GuiLite is small enough to help you understand how UI work, and build unique UI yourself.
-- 👑You should be the king of your UI, not any UI library.
+- 👑You should be the master of your UI, not any other UI library.

 ## New feature: Demo on MCU -- HelloWave + HelloParticle
 ![HelloWave](doc/HelloWave.gif)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![HelloParticle](doc/HelloParticle.gif)